John Carpenter: Early career: 1960s - 1970s

-1970s: From student films to theatrical releases

 Carpenter's first major film as director, Dark Star (1974), was a science-fiction comedy that he co-wrote with Dan O'Bannon (who later went on to write Alien, borrowing freely from much of Dark Star).
 The film reportedly cost only $60,000 and was difficult to make as both Carpenter and O'Bannon completed the film by multitasking, with Carpenter doing the musical score as well as the writing, producing, and directing, while O'Bannon acted in the film and did the special effects (which caught the attention of George Lucas who hired him to work with the special effects for the film Star Wars).
 Carpenter received praise for his ability to make low-budget films.

 Carpenter's next film was Assault on Precinct 13 (1976), a low-budget thriller influenced by the films of Howard Hawks, particularly Rio Bravo.
 As with Dark Star, Carpenter was responsible for many aspects of the film's creation.
 He not only wrote, directed, and scored it, but also edited the film using the pseudonym "John T. Chance" (the name of John Wayne's character in Rio Bravo).
 Carpenter has said that he considers Assault on Precinct 13 to have been his first real film because it was the first film that he filmed on a schedule.
 The film was the first time Carpenter worked with Debra Hill, who would collaborate with Carpenter on some of his most well-known films.

 Carpenter assembled a main cast that consisted of experienced but relatively obscure actors.
 The two main actors were Austin Stoker, who had appeared previously in science fiction, disaster, and blaxploitation films, and Darwin Joston, who had worked primarily for television and had once been Carpenter's next-door neighbor.

 The film received a critical reassessment in the United States, where it is now generally regarded as one of the best exploitation films of the 1970s.

 Carpenter both wrote and directed the Lauren Hutton thriller Someone's Watching Me!.
 This television film is the tale of a single, working woman who, soon after arriving in L.A., discovers that she is being stalked.

 Eyes of Laura Mars, a 1978 thriller featuring Faye Dunaway and Tommy Lee Jones and directed by Irvin Kershner, was adapted (in collaboration with David Zelag Goodman) from a spec script titled Eyes, written by Carpenter, and would become Carpenter's first major studio film of his career.

 Halloween (1978) was a commercial success and helped develop the slasher genre.
 Originally an idea suggested by producer Irwin Yablans (titled The Babysitter Murders), who thought of a film about babysitters being menaced by a stalker, Carpenter took the idea and another suggestion from Yablans that it occur during Halloween and developed a story.
 Carpenter said of the basic concept: "Halloween night.
 It has never been the theme in a film.
 My idea was to do an old haunted house film."